Safety Through Design and Construction Means and Methods

 Key Takeaways

-- Safety through design reduces risk by addressing hazards before workers encounter them.
+- Prevention through Design (PtD) reduces risk by addressing hazards in planning, design, and procurement before crews arrive.

 Safety Through Design and Construction Means and Methods

-Safety through design means considering worker safety during planning, design, procurement, sequencing, and constructability decisions.
-It is sometimes called prevention through design.
-The central idea is simple: the easiest hazard to control is the one that was never introduced into the work.
-In construction, this does not mean the CHST redesigns structural systems or assumes the role of a licensed engineer.
-It means the CHST helps the project team recognize foreseeable field hazards and choose safer ways to build, access, install, maintain, and sequence the work.
+Safety through design, also called Prevention through Design (PtD), means considering worker safety during planning, design, procurement, sequencing, and constructability decisions.
+The central idea: the easiest hazard to control is the one never introduced into the work.
+This does not mean the CHST redesigns structural systems or acts as a licensed engineer.
+It means the CHST helps the team foresee field hazards and choose safer ways to build, access, install, maintain, and sequence the work.

 Why early decisions matter

-Many construction exposures are created before the crew arrives.
-A roof detail may require work at an unprotected edge.
-A mechanical unit location may require difficult future maintenance access.
-A material choice may introduce silica, solvent, lead, or isocyanate exposure.
-A schedule may stack trades in the same shaft or corridor.
-A delivery plan may force backing equipment through pedestrian areas.
-If these issues are identified early, the project can often change the plan rather than relying on warnings and PPE later.
+Many exposures are created before the crew arrives.
+A roof detail may force work at an unprotected edge.
+A rooftop mechanical unit may demand difficult future maintenance access.
+A material choice may bring respirable crystalline silica, solvents, lead, or isocyanates.
+A schedule may stack trades in one shaft.
+A delivery plan may back equipment through pedestrian areas.
+Caught early, the project can change the plan instead of relying on warnings and PPE later — and the cost to fix a hazard rises sharply the further into design or construction it is found.

 | Early decision | Possible safety impact | Safer planning question |